xavier268/config/README.md

 ## Features

-* lazily load files for quick startup
+* lazily load configuration files for quick startup
 * get/set configuration keys
 * can save modified config on disk

-## Conf file format
+## Configuration file syntax

-* file name ending with .conf
 * leading spaces and tabs ignored
 * blank lines are ignored
 * comment line start with # or //

 * key = value
   * key has no whitespace nor tabs, it is case sensitive
   * value starts at the first character following "=" until end of line.
 No quotes needed.
-Blanks are significant.
+Spaces surrounding the = sign are removed.

 * [ mainkey ] defines a section, where all following keys, until another section is defined, are prefixed with *mainkey.*
+* [] defines an empty section.

 ## Example configuration
         // this is a comment